TN 91 (05-24)

 Example 1 - Monthly wage amount meeting the criteria to be considered “reported”

-While speaking with Jane, the FO representative confirms that the monthly wage amount Jane submitted is based on information from all the pay stubs she received for the month before the report, recognizes the GK cutoff has not yet occurred and the wage input can be made before the cutoff.
+While speaking with Jane, the FO representative confirms that the monthly wage amount Jane submitted is based on information from all the pay stubs Jane received for the month before the report, recognizes the GK cutoff has not yet occurred and the wage input can be made before the cutoff.
 The FO representative opens a stand-alone post-eligibility event in the SSI claim system.
 The FO representative enters the $500 Jane earned in January in the “Reported Amount” column on the Wages page for ABC Company, prints a “Monthly Wage Reporting – Receipt” from DPS, and mails the receipt to Jane.

 Since the monthly wage amount Jane submitted meets the criteria to be considered a “reported” monthly wage amount, no documentation is necessary at the time of the report.